-RNA and DNA as the building blocks for life
+RNA and DNA are the building blocks of life

 But the impacts during this violent time in Earth’s history could have created subsurface and underwater environments.
-Within these hydrothermal vent, any microbial life on Earth could find refuge as its own habitat.
+Within these hydrothermal vents, any microbial life on Earth could find refuge as its own habitat.

 Scientists are trying to recreate these conditions and collisions that took place to reconstruct the origins of life.
 This is where organic compounds and amino acids had the right conditions to synthesize from inorganic matter.

-Around 4 billion years ago, there’s strong evidence that all living things originated from a common ancestor called the last universal common ancestor (LUCA).
+Around 4 billion years ago, there is strong evidence that all living things originated from a common ancestor called the last universal common ancestor (LUCA).
 Eventually, eukaryotes formed from endosymbiosis.
 Finally, diverse life truly emerged during the Cambrian explosion.

 Deoxyribonucleic acid, or DNA for short, is a nucleic acid that carries the genetic instructions used in the development and functioning of all known living organisms and many viruses.

 It contains the genetic instructions for building proteins, which are then used to create cells and organisms.